Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/2-getting-started-issuer.md

 This is where you will locate any active Issuer objects in your registered cluster(s).
 1. From the {{tlspk}} console, select **ADD AN ISSUER** to familiarize yourself with the steps required to introduce new Issuer objects (both native and [**external**](https://cert-manager.io/docs/configuration/external/#known-external-issuers)) to your cluster.
 1. Start building!
+Use a public GitHub repository with [Commit Signature Veficiation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) enabled.
+Use a CI/CD platform, such as [Github Actions](https://github.com/features/actions).
-We highly recommend using [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework to increase your velocity and reduce the complexity inherent in developing any Kubernetes controller.
+Use [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework to increase your velocity and reduce the complexity inherent in developing any Kubernetes controller.
 1. Perform [functional testing](3-functional-testing-issuers.md).
 1. Get [certified](../../Certification/TLS-Protect-For-Kubernetes/1-tlsp-certification-intro.md)!